Frequently Asked Questions

 Once I am fully vaccinated, can I still carry or spread the COVID-19 virus?

-There is evidence that those individuals who are fully vaccinated may carry/spread the SARS-CoV-2 virus, however, the risk of infection and transmission is much lower compared to individuals who are not fully vaccinated.
+There is evidence that those individuals who are fully vaccinated may carry/spread the SARS-CoV-2 virus, however, the risk of infection and transmission may be lower compared to individuals who are not fully vaccinated.

-Will COVID negative inpatients be vaccinated at UConn Health?
-If not immediately, at some point?
+Can COVID-negative inpatients be vaccinated at UConn Health?

 The COVID-19 vaccines are available to inpatients at UConn Health.